 Where to stay in Ibusuki

 For the most laid-back and relaxing destination, there was no other choice than the serene ‘ryokan’ of ‘Ginsyou’.
 Steps away from the beach and beautiful ocean views from the room, it is everything you could dream for, and more.
 Located right beside a sand bath spot, not only will you be able to have a wonderfully relaxing trip, but with the convenience of everything being in arms reach, nothing can spoil it for you.
-The exquisitely built tatami- matted rooms are stunning, with even western style rooms available that include a private open-air hot spring bath.
-Unsurprisingly, you can find an indoor hot spring here, but the real pleasure will come from the open-air hot spring found at the rooftop of the place and it is just as incredible as you may think.
+The exquisitely built tatami-matted rooms are stunning, with even western-style rooms available that include a private open-air hot spring bath.
+Unsurprisingly, you can find an indoor hot spring here, but the real pleasure will come from the open-air hot spring found on the rooftop of the place and it is just as incredible as you may think.
 Sitting in the hot spring as the burning sun sinks into the ocean and the sky is painted a deep orange, is an image that will surely stay with you forever.
 There is even a small garden and a koi fish pond installation to see and explore within the facility.

 The breakfast is an authentic Japanese menu, and dinner is served and prepared in the traditional ‘kaiseki ryori’ style.
 This exceptional presentation of the food is done with care in mind and features various different dishes in a multi-course meal, giving you a chance to try a bit of everything.